IWRS vs. RTSM: What's the difference in clinical research?

 "There is so much data housed in the IRT that can help shape clinical programs—you don't have to go searching in other systems,” she said.

 And while it may just be an acronym, leaders in the space hope that the name change will help communicate the relationship between different functions in a trial, too.
-Many of today's IWR systems are set up to communicate with a range of clinical trial technologies, including EDC and electronic patient-reported outcomes (ePRO), saving clinical trial teams time in data reconciliation.
+Many of today's IWR systems are set up to communicate with various clinical trial technologies, including EDC and electronic patient-reported outcomes (ePRO), saving clinical trial teams time in data reconciliation.

 "Over the years, it became apparent that supply management was just as critical as randomization and the combined action of them together elevates the function of this system,” Christine Hurley, COO at 4G Clinical, told Clinical Leader.
 "They are synergistic and need to co-exist.”